Certified Nurse Aide (CNA)

 SCHOLARSHIP OPPORTUNITIES: Click here for more information.

-Mandatory orientation session required prior to registration.
+Mandatory orientation session required.

 ORIENTATION INFORMATION: This orientation will cover class expectations, costs and paperwork requirements.
 Orientation sessions will be held on Tuesday, August 12, 2014 at Noon and Wednesday, August 13, 2014 at 5:30 p.m. or by appointment only after August 13 - contact Abby at (907) 228-4537 to schedule.
 Registration packets will be handed out at these sessions.
 When packets are completed they must be turned in by appointment.
 Click here for additional information on this course or contact us at (907) 228-4537.